Carson Wentz Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Matchup vs. Buffalo

-- Wentz recorded 172 passing yards in one matchup against the Bills, 55.5 yards fewer than his over/under for Sunday.
+- Wentz recorded 172 passing yards in one matchup against the Bills, 55.5 yards below his over/under for Sunday.

-- Wentz threw a touchdown pass in that game against the Bills.
+- Wentz threw a touchdown pass in that contest against the Bills.

-- The 201.2 passing yards the Bills yield per game makes them the NFL's second-ranked pass defense this season.
+- The 201.2 yards per game the Bills are allowing through the air makes them the NFL's second-ranked pass defense.

-- The Bills have surrendered six touchdowns through the air (0.7 per game).
-They are first in the NFL in that category.
+- With six passing TDs conceded this season, the Bills defense is ranked first in the NFL.

 Recent Performances